LASER-UMASS/basic-stats/README.md

 ### How to run (from Terminal):

-1. After building the project (i.e., running `ant`), run the following command in the tictactoe folder:
+1. After building the project (i.e., running `ant`), run the following command in the basic-stats folder:
    `java -cp bin BasicStatsApp`

 ### How to clean up (from Terminal):